LandscapeGeoinformatics/geopython-ut-2019-course/source/L3/spatial-join.rst

 Sounds familiar?
 Yep, all of those spatial relationships were discussed in the `previous materials <point-in-polygon.html>`_, thus you should know how they work.

-Let's perform a spatial join between the species  `Shapefile (addresses.shp) <../_static/data/L3/addresses.zip>`_ and a Polygon layer that is a 250m x 250m grid showing the amount of people living in Helsinki Region.
+Let's perform a spatial join between the species monitoring data GeoPackage file, `category_3_species_porijogi.gpkg <../_static/data/L3/category_3_species_porijogi.gpkg>`_ and a Polygon layer that is extracted Corine Landuse Cover for the Porijogi region.

 Download and clean the data